san-ghun/hongbooking/README.md

 (error005) - random host number was 65536
 (error005) fixed ? : host number is going to be 65536 to 65999

-@
+and 3 more people tested

-(error001 - 2nd) I should check if evaluation slot is booked
+(error001 - 2nd) after clicking last step of booking icon I should check if evaluation slot is booked (error001 - 2nd) I will fix after I put this code in my homepage